Rafisto/uni/3_semester_2024/db/lab/lista2/solve.md

 ALTER TABLE Producent ADD COLUMN liczbaModeli INT NOT NULL DEFAULT 0;
 UPDATE Producent SET liczbaModeli = (SELECT COUNT(*) FROM Aparat WHERE Aparat.producent = Producent.ID);

+DELIMITER $$

+CREATE TRIGGER InsertAparat
+AFTER INSERT ON Aparat
+FOR EACH ROW
+BEGIN
+    if NEW.producent IS NOT NULL THEN
+        UPDATE Producent SET liczbaModeli = liczbaModeli + 1 WHERE ID = NEW.producent;
+    END IF;
+END$$

-CREATE TRIGGER UpdateLiczbaModeli
+CREATE TRIGGER UpdateAparat
-AFTER INSERT OR DELETE OR UPDATE ON Aparat
+AFTER UPDATE ON Aparat
 FOR EACH ROW
 BEGIN
    IF OLD.producent IS NOT NULL THEN